udos86/flutter-fast-forms/README.md

 ## Custom Form Field Widgets

-With Flutter Fast Forms transforming any custom widget into a form field goes smoothly.
+Transforming any custom widget into a form field is easy to do with Flutter Fast Forms.

-Let's assume a simple form field that provides a random integer whenever a button is pressed.
+Let's assume a simple sample widget that provides a random integer whenever a button is pressed.

-1. Create a minimal `FastFormField<T>` and a corresponding `FastFormFieldState<T>`:
+1. Create a stateful widget extending `FastFormField<T>` with a corresponding `FastFormFieldState<T>`:
 ```dart
 class MyCustomField extends FastFormField<int> {
   const MyCustomField({